Meet the Governors

 Nadeera Pratt – Parent Governor (appointed February 2017)

-I became ACCA qualified in 2003 whilst working as an external auditor and I have spent the last 7 years working for a Mutual as a group reporting accountant and more recently within internal audit.
-I believe my varied experience across industries and within various functions at the Mutual would be beneficial to CHPS in terms of providing independent challenge on both financial and non-financial matters.
+I became ACCA qualified in 2003 whilst working as an External Auditor in the Finance sector and since then have held multiple roles including Group Reporting Accountant, Internal Audit, Finance Business Partner and Project Lead.
+I believe my varied experiences across industries and within various functions are beneficial to CHPS in terms of providing differing insight and independent challenge on both financial and non-financial matters.

 Joanne Scarlett – Coopted Governor and Vice Chair of Governors (appointed November 2018)